EOSgithub/linked-blog-starter-md/The Uninvited Guest.md

 When I finally pulled myself together, I finally walked to Lutheria's audience chamber.

 _Mission accomplished.
 Told Lutheria the threat was eliminated by "aggressive local fauna."
 She seemed satisfied with this explanation, stupid bitch._

-_Phior looked well, clearly thriving in the wider world.
-I'm genuinely happy for him.
-He deserves adventures that don't involve manipulative ex-friends using him for their evil master's schemes._

 _Note to self: next time fate decides to test my emotional stability, charge extra._